Yang Hansen: Early life

 Yang was born on June 26, 2005, in Zibo, Shandong Province, and started playing basketball when he was a child.
 He joined the club for training in the third grade of elementary school and later enrolled in Zibo Sports School.
 Around 2020, at the invitation of Qingdao Guoxin Haitian Club, he entered the club's youth training system.
+Additionally, after he graduated from Zibo Sports School, he enrolled in Zibo No.11 High School and participated China High School Basketball League (CHBL).
+In the 2020–21 season, he made the national tournament but was ultimately defeated in the final against Tsinghua University High School.

-In 2021, the Qingdao Guoxin Haitian Youth Team defeated Tsinghua High School in the finals to win the U17 National Championship, and Yang was named the Best Defensive Player.
+In 2021, the Qingdao Guoxin Haitian Youth Team defeated Tsinghua High School in the finals to win the China Youth Basketball League (CYBL) Champions for the U-17 group, and Yang was named the Best Defensive Player.
 In 2022, the Qingdao Guoxin Haitian Youth Team defended the U17 National Championship, and Yang was named the Most Valuable Player.

 Professional career

-Qingdao Eagles
+Qingdao Eagles (2023–2025)

 During the 2023–24 CBA season, Yang was promoted to the Qingdao Eagles' first team to play professional games.
 On October 23, 2023, he made his professional debut in the first round of the regular season against Beijing Enterprises.
 In the All-Star Game that season, Yang was selected as the starting player for the North Division Team.
 During his first season, NBA personnel visited the Qingdao training complex on multiple occasions to observe Yang, but he ultimately chose not to participate in the 2024 NBA draft.
-Yang was named both Rookie of the Year and Defensive Player of the Year after the season, after averaging 16.6 points, 10.5 rebounds, and three assists per game.
+Yang was awarded both Rookie of the Year and Defensive Player of the Year honours after the season, after averaging 16.6 points, 10.5 rebounds and three assists per game.

-Portland Trail Blazers
+Portland Trail Blazers (2025–present)

 To the surprise of many, on June 25, 2025, Yang was selected by the Memphis Grizzlies as the 16th pick of the 2025 NBA draft.
-However, he would later have his draft rights traded to the Portland Trail Blazers, alongside future draft considerations, for the rights of Cedric Coward.
+However, he would later have his draft rights traded to the Portland Trail Blazers, alongside future draft considerations, for the rights to Cedric Coward.
 Yang is the ninth Chinese player to be drafted to the NBA.
 He is the highest Chinese draft pick since Yi Jianlian in 2007, and the third-highest draft pick ever from China.
-Throughout his rookie season, Yang has been assigned to the Rip City Remix.
+On Monday, January 26, 2026, the NBA announced that Hansen, along with Donovan Clingan, were both announced to be players for the Rising Stars game.
+In his rookie season, Yang was assigned to the Rip City Remix but was subsequently recalled to the Portland Trail Blazers.

+On July 1, 2026, it was announced that Yang would be participating with the Trailblazers for the 2026 NBA Summer League.